sanibuildingcorp/sani-website/ESTIMATE-LOG.md

 - [ ] Merge twice, undo once: the first merge's lines stay merged, no stamps remain.
 - [ ] Rebuild Draft from AI with an undo pending: the undo button disappears and the AI wording survives.
+- [ ] Merge three services into one card, then undo them in a different order than they were made: every subtotal is exact and the grand total is unchanged.
+- [ ] Chain a merge (A into B, then B into C) and try to undo the first: it must refuse and name what to undo first.
+- [ ] Type a card total.
+The lines scale, the grand total follows, other cards do not move, and parked lines are untouched.
+- [ ] Type junk into a card total: `abc`, `1e9`, `0.001`, `-500`.
+Every one leaves the
+      card exactly as it was.
+- [ ] On a v8.2 record: merge, set the merged card's total, undo.
+Each card's `serviceBreakdown` row must equal its own lines, and the rows must sum to the headline total.

 1. `node --check` on every `.js` file and every inline `<script>` block.
 1. Div balance: 0 for `estimate.html` / `quote.html`; **−2 baseline** for `dashboard.html`.